cogini/opentelemetry_xray/README.md

 and uses it within your app.
 It can then pass the same trace id to downstream apps via the header.

-NOTE: Amazon by default samples relatively few traces.
+NOTE: By default Amazon samples relatively few traces.
 If you want to ensure that your traces are sampled, make sure that you turn on sampling in your app.
 A common approach is to turn on sampling for all traces that have errors, and some percentage of normal traces.

 Links: